The Agent Factory Thesis

 Personal Agents and the Enterprise Interface

-AI employees are how work gets done.
-Identic AI is how humans will increasingly direct, govern, and interface with that AI workforce on their own behalf.
-The Agent Factory manufactures role-based AI employees to execute tasks, coordinate workflows, and deliver verified outcomes at scale, but the human remains the principal who defines purpose, values, constraints, and accountability.
-Identic AI adds a new personal layer: a self-sovereign agent—owned by the individual, not the platform—that understands an individual’s context, judgment, and preferences, and can translate human intent into delegated action across the enterprise.¹ In this model, enterprise AI employees are the execution fabric, while identic AI is the human’s representative and orchestration layer, enabling people to supervise direction rather than perform routine execution themselves.
-The future firm will therefore operate across two connected layers: AI employees inside the factory, and personal agents at the edge, with humans setting intent and verifying outcomes across both.
+AI Workers are how work gets done.
+Identic AI is how humans will increasingly direct, govern, and interface with that workforce on their own behalf.
+The Agent Factory manufactures role-based AI Workers to execute tasks, coordinate workflows, and deliver verified outcomes at scale, but the human remains the principal who defines purpose, values, constraints, and accountability.
+Identic AI adds a new personal layer: a self-sovereign agent — owned by the individual, not the platform — that understands an individual's context, judgment, and preferences, and can translate human intent into delegated action across the enterprise.¹ In this model, the AI workforce is the execution fabric, while identic AI is the human's representative and orchestration layer, enabling people to supervise direction rather than perform routine execution themselves.
+The future firm will therefore operate across two connected layers: AI Workers inside the AI Workforce Layer, and personal agents at the Edge Layer, with humans setting intent and verifying outcomes across both.

 We call this the Two-Layer Model: